WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_18.md

 Then he said, "Oh let not the Lord be angry, and I will speak again but this once.
 Suppose ten are found there."
 He answered, "For the sake of ten I will not destroy it."

 ###### 33
-And the LORD went his way, when he had finished speaking to Abraham, and Abraham returned to his place. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And the LORD went his way, when he had finished speaking to Abraham, and Abraham returned to his place.

 ***